codeforamerica/workforwardnola/README.md

 ## Updating content

 For details on updating content see other files under the `docs/` folder.
 Details on updating career info via spreadsheet specifically is in [docs/career_assessment_how_to.md](docs/career_assessment_how_to.md).
+Updating Opportunity Centers is now done through the Management page instead of changing through text.

 ## Deploying to production